 Notifications on your phone are a huge opportunity for distraction.
 If you don’t need to have your phone near you during work hours, then tuck it away somewhere and set times at which you can check it (e.g. lunch).
 It might be tough at first to resist the urge- after all, notification checking can be quite addictive- but stick to your times and your brain will become clearer and clearer.

-If you do, there’s many things you can do to reduce the impact.
+If you do need your phone nearby, there’s many things you can do to reduce the impact.
 Think about what you absolutely need to hear, for example phone calls, and change the settings on your phone to only notify you of these during your work hours.
 Many smartphones will allow high customisation of notification settings, which you can use to reduce the clutter.

 Emails: The Two Minute Rule